southsidefreddy/Guitar_Project/README.md

 -  Another bar graph that shows the average price using Pandas and Numpy

-### ** Run the Programs**
+### ** Run the Program**

+1. Fork the repository from GitHub
+2. Clone the repository
+3. Create a virtual environment (python3 -m venv venv)
+4. Open the virtual environment ( source venv/Scripts/activate - using gitbash with Windows)
+5. Install libraries (pip install -r requirements.txt)
--  Currently the only thing that has to be done is to open the .ipynb file you want to see and click the run all command button in VS Code.
+6. Go into the .ipynb that you want to analyze and run all.
+7. If any changes need to be made use git add file
+8. git commit -m comment
+9. git push